Additional affordable housing provision: quality report

 - verification that data outside of tolerances is actually correct

-- we undertake a series of validation steps to ensure that the data is correct and consistent
+- a series of validation steps to ensure that the data is correct and consistent

 The data collection team work closely with the different types of data providers to ensure the information provided is accurate and on a consistent basis.
 They also check that the data is consistent with the number of new build units reported during the past year and resolve any queries with landlords.
-If there is a validation error, the local authority, National Park authority or registered social landlord is contacted to seek resolution.
-If we fail to get an answer within a reasonable timescale, we will use imputation to improve data quality and will inform the organisation and explain to them how we have amended or imputed the data.
+If there is a validation error, the local authority, national park authority or registered social landlord is contacted to seek resolution.
+If they do not receive a response within a reasonable timeframe, they apply imputation to improve data quality.
+They will inform the organisation and explain how the data has amended or imputed.

-We compare the data provided by local authorities with that provided by Registered Social Landlords.
-Where these figures do not correspond, we work with the data providers to make the data consistent.
-In a small number of cases, data providers are unable to make their data consistent within the timescale for publication.
-In these cases we use the combined figures provided by Registered Social Landlords, as well as any local authority and private developer activity, to make the final total for the local authority area.
-In such cases we keep the landlords informed that this will happen.
-It should also be noted that local authorities, National Parks and Welsh RSLs also worked together to ensure accuracy of information.
+They compare data provided by local authorities and registered social landlords.
+Where there are discrepancies, they work with the data providers to align the figures.
+In a small number of cases, data providers are unable to reconcile their data within the publication timeframe.
+In these cases, they use the combined figures provided by registered social landlords, as well as any local authority and private developer activity, to make the final total for the local authority area.
+We ensure landlords are informed when this approach is taken.
+Additionally, local authorities, national parks authorities and Welsh RSLs also work together to ensure the accuracy of information provided.

 In tables where figures have been rounded, the sum of the individual figures may not equal the total shown.